MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Vocational-Rehabilitation-Education/subpart-L-Educational-Assistance-Members-Selected-Reserve/subjectgroup-ECFR9f390bd4024d4bd-Payments-Educational-Assistance/section-21.7640.md

 (i) The training establishment has certified his or her enrollment in the training program in the form prescribed by the Secretary of Veterans Affairs; and

-(ii) VA has received certification by the reservist and the training establishment of the reservist's hours worked.
+(ii) VA has received certification by the training establishment of the reservist's hours worked.

 (4) VA will pay educational assistance to a reservist who is pursuing a correspondence course only after: